Bannon backtracks on Trump Jr. criticism after getting heat

 "Donald Trump Jr. is both a patriot and a good man," Bannon said.
 "My comments about the meeting with Russian nationals came from my life experiences as a Naval officer stationed aboard a destroyer whose main mission was to hunt Soviet submarines to my time at the Pentagon during the Reagan years ... and to making films about Reagan's war against the Soviets and Hillary Clinton's involvement in selling uranium to them."

-He added that his remarks to Wolff were aimed at former Trump campaign manager Paul Manafort, who attended the meeting and has since been indicted by Special Counsel Robert Mueller on charges of financial misdeeds.
+He added that his remarks to Wolff were aimed at Trump campaign manager Paul Manafort, who attended the meeting and has since been indicted by special counsel Robert Mueller on charges of financial misdeeds.

 Manafort is a "seasoned campaign professional with experience and knowledge of how the Russians operate," Bannon said in the statement.
 "To reiterate, these comments were not directed at Don Jr."